andychukse/laravel-pricing-plans/README.md

 ## Credits

-I forked and updated this project to support laravel 8 from [oanhnn/laravel-pricing-plans](https://github.com/oanhnn/laravel-pricing-plans) project in Jan-2021.
+I forked and updated this project to support laravel 8/9 from [oanhnn/laravel-pricing-plans](https://github.com/oanhnn/laravel-pricing-plans) project.

 ## License